 Anyway, some points and themes that I found interesting…

-De Carlo has a generous vision of space, of what it is, its ontology.
+De Carlo has a generous vision of space, of what it is.
 Space is not a thing and architecture is not the creation of things.

 At one point in the book he’s describing walking down a street with Ernesto Rogers.
 They have a disagreement.
 De Carlo: “For him [Rogers], architecture was about designing beautiful and useful objects but for me it was designing meaningful, suggestive spatial events…” (p.
 108) Very often, De Carlo describes architecture in similar conjoint spatio-temporal terms, as an effect or outcome of people’s history, culture and action in the architect’s material realisation.
 Space is therefore not simply or only a horizontal slice through time but something that changes according to interpretation, something that good architecture can allow, even encourage.
 However, architecture itself is the “organisation and form of physical space” (p.
-125).
+125), a definition which helps to see “urbanism and architecture as entwined scales of the same problem” (p.
+104).
 De Carlo is clearly interested in the way an architect’s organisation of space recalls and draws on traditions of organising space and sets up likely future organisations (always subject to people’s reinterpretation) – so there’s an explicit responsibility “beyond” the immediate project backwards and forwards, to architectures and social lives of the past and to those in the future.